Section 1.The name of this organization is the "Professional Convention Management Association."

 Section 1.
-The Standing Committees of the Association shall include the following: Executive, Finance, and Nominating.
+The Standing Committees of the Association shall include the following: Audit, Executive, Finance, and Nominating.

 Section 2.
 FINANCE COMMITTEE

 . (a) The Finance Committee shall be composed of the Secretary- Treasurer, Chair-Elect, Immediate Past Secretary-Treasurer, PCMA Foundation Secretary-Treasurer, and one (1) Supplier Partner Director.
+In the event Chair-Elect and Immediate Past Secretary-Treasurer designations are held by the same individual, the Immediate Past Chair will serve as the fifth member of the Committee.
 The Secretary-Treasurer shall be the chairperson of the Committee.

 (b) It shall be the duty and responsibility of this Committee to suggest ways and means of adding to the total income and revenues of the Association.
 It shall advise the President and CEO on the preparation of the annual budget, and make recommendations to the Board regarding the direction, supervision, conservation and investment of Association funds.